kabanero-io/kabanero-pipelines/docs/Curation.md

 # Creating a pipelines release from your pipelines repo

-The Kabanero operator expects all the pipelines artifacts to be packaged in an archive file.
-The archive file should also include a manifest file that lists out each file in the archive along with its sha256 hash.
-The kabanero-pipelines repo  contains a set of artifacts under the `ci` directory that lets you create and publish a release of your pipelines easily.
+The Kabanero operator expects all the pipeline's artifacts to be packaged in an archive file.
+The archive file must include a manifest file that lists each file in the archive along with its sha256 hash.
+The kabanero-pipelines repo contains a set of artifacts under the `ci` directory that easily allows you to create and publish a release of your pipelines.

 ## Creating the pipelines release artifacts locally

-You can build your pipeline repo locally and generate the necessary pipeline archive to use in the Kabanero CR.
-The archive file can then be hosted someplace of your choosing and used in the Kabanero CR.
+You can build your pipeline repo locally and generate the necessary pipeline archive that is used in the Kabanero CR.
+The archive file can then be hosted some place of your choosing and used in the Kabanero CR.
 To generate the archive file locally

 1. Run the following command from the root directory of your local copy of the pipelines repo: